Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Inventory, Mind</b></summary>

 <u><b>Inventory</b></u>.
 You have 10 slots, which can be filled with objects, or bundles of 3 objects of small objects like daggers or potions.
 Specific ammo, such as arrows or bolts, take up 1 slot but don't expire, unless <b>something bad happens</b>.
-Your inventory will also fill up with <b>Fatigue</b> and <b>Scars</b> along the way.
+Your inventory will also fill up with <b>Scars</b> along the way.
 If you have to add something to your inventory and you don't have enough space, you are <b>reduced to 0 HP.</b>

 <u><b>Mind</b></u>.
 You have 10 slots, which can be filled with savvies, beliefs, and followers.
-Your mind will also fill up with <b>Stress</b> and <b>Scars</b> along the way.
+Your mind will also fill up with <b>Scars</b> along the way.
 If you have to add something to your mind and you don't have enough space, you <b>Crack</b> and can't do much of anything except whimper.

 <u><b>Scars</b></u> can be removed with certain kinds of magic.
 When that isn't around, sometimes being gagged and thrown in a holding cell for a couple of days, or violently flagellating in penance does the trick.
 </details>